Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Optimization Framework and Algorithmic Solution Procedure

 and $\nabla _{\mathrm{E,}\mathbf{X}}g_{i}^{(m)}$, shown in \eqref{gradconst} at the top of the next page, is computed similarly to $\nabla _{\mathrm{E,} \mathbf{X}}f^{(m)}$.

-\item \textbf{Transformation to a Riemannian Gradient:} As the Euclidean gradient in \eqref{gradlagrangian} lies generally in the tangent space of a point $\mathbf{X}$ in $ \mathbb{C} ^{M\times M}$, a projection is required onto the tangent space of the manifold, as shown in \eqref{gradriemlag} at the top of the page \cite{stiefelman}, where $\mathbf{X}_{m-1}$ is the solution obtained at the $(m-1)$th iteration.
-Such a step is crucial in order to ensure a descent on $\mathbf{X}$ along the tangent space to the manifold.
+\item \textbf{Transformation to a Riemannian Gradient:} As the Euclidean gradient in \eqref{gradlagrangian} lies generally in the tangent space of a point $\mathbf{X}$ in $ \mathbb{C} ^{M\times M}$, a projection is required onto the tangent space of the manifold, as shown in \eqref{gradriemlag} at the top of the page \cite {stiefelman}.
+Such a step is crucial in order to ensure a descent on $ \mathbf{X}$ along the tangent space to the manifold.